 No Impact.
-The project site is currently developed with an existing school.
-No wetland or drainage areas are identified on the project site (USFWS 2022).
+The project site is currently developed with an existing school; no wetland or drainage areas have been identified onsite (USFWS 2022).
 Therefore, no impacts would occur to wetlands or drainage areas.

 d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?